 The video appeared on 20th February and the first complaint was made on 22nd by the complainant.
 Immediately after the complaint was filed, there was Media and Cameras waiting, meaning the media was pre-informed and planned.
 The complaint was made under section 7 and 8 of the POCSO Act, 2012 with the notion that this was a sexual assault of the minor by Papon.
 The act actually states very well that a sexual abuse is considered when the accused is found to be making advances to touch inappropriate body parts or an act intended in having intercourse with the victim.
 In this case, both the minor girl as well as her parents have declined that Papon had any such advances or intentions.

-The matter is now with the honourable court to decide and we all need to respect it and wait for the judgement, but the media has given their verdict already and created public opinion against the singer.
+The matter is now with the honorable court to decide and we all need to respect it and wait for the judgment, but the media has given their verdict already and created public opinion against the singer.
 Both Papon and the minor child seems to have been victimized by a third party at the moment, without the law giving any conscience.
 The way Indian Media is showing notoriety by using abusive twitter hashtags from the media house’s official Twitter handle proves they were well planned to destroy the artist in a staged controversy.